 The rurouni was the greater, the swordsman flying back, his katana knocked away, spinning across the path.
 But again, there was no blood, no wound.

 The woman attacked again.
 But not the rurouni this time.
-She had thrust one closed fan into her obi, and dashed forward with carnival agility with her other fan in one and the other free toward the baby cart, planning either to harm or capture the rurouni's son.
+She had thrust one closed fan into her obi and dashed forward with carnival agility toward the baby cart, planning either to harm or capture the rurouni's son.

 He leaped forward with inhuman speed, and his sword came down, hard, on the woman's wrist.
 She dropped the fan and staggered back, cradling her arm.
 She spun to glower in the rurouni's face, then backed away a little more, unnerved by the furious blaze of his eyes.